timjogorman/RicherEventDescription/guidelines.md

 (which you will use far more often with EVENTS): ACTUAL, GENERIC, HYPOTHETICAL, or UNCERTAIN/HEDGED.

-The most obvious kind of GENERIC entity will be references to ``kinds''.
+The most obvious kind of GENERIC entity will be references to "kinds".
 Such generics in English are often bare plurals, but can be indefinites or definites too:
 \begin{examples